What is the cost of the program? What does the fee include?

 Can G.I.
 Bill benefits be used for Next Step?

 Yes, Next Step is eligible for post-9/11 G.I.
-Bill benefits and Yellow Ribbon funding.
+Bill benefits.
 Next Step utilizes one month of benefits.

 Is financial aid available?